sarahechapman/TreeDistData/cran-comments.md

   - This package is a new submission.

 * checking installed package size ...
-NOTE installed size is  5.4Mb sub-directories of 1Mb or more: data   5.3Mb
+NOTE installed size is 179.1Mb sub-directories of 1Mb or more: data  178.9Mb

-  - This package contains large datasets used to build the vignettes of the forthcoming package`TreeDist`.
+  - This package contains large datasets used to build the vignettes of the package 'TreeDist'.
 I have compressed the datasets as far as possible.

     These datasets should very seldom change, and are primarily used to build